Sumegh-git/Xilinx-Innovation-Challenge/README.md

 ### Code Requirements:
 1) OpenCV 2 or 3
 2) Python 3.6
-3) PYNQ-Z2 board(optional) - for hardware implementation
+3) PYNQ-Z2 board - for hardware implementation and the computational unit.
+Also accelerates many functions of the code hence ensuring better FPS ,thus allowing for real-time application.

 ### Description:
 This project uses OpenCV Python library to take in video-frames and process them , to detect the Hand-Gesture shown by the user